-One of Madonna’s first starring vehicles, “Who’s That Girl” should be a disaster by any measurable criteria: The acting is terrible, the screenplay is light as a feather, the music is bland and generic, and the plot is little more than an afternoon cartoon come to life.
+One of Madonna’s first starring vehicles, “Who’s That Girl” should be a disaster by any measurable criteria: The acting is mostly terrible, the screenplay is light as a feather, the music is bland and generic, and the plot is little more than an afternoon cartoon come to life.
 But somehow, almost in spite of itself, the movie works.
-Madonna and Griffin Dunne share noticeable chemistry, which goes a long way towards selling the weak plot, which basically consists of a series of preposterous misadventures that add up to very little.
+Madonna and Griffin Dunne share noticeable chemistry, which goes a long way towards selling the weak plot, which basically consists of a series of preposterous misadventures that add up to very little but are a lot of fun to watch, somehow.
 Madonna is stiff but she’s at least trying hard, and she’s a lot of fun to watch.
 It’s a perfect Sunday afternoon movie, in that it requires almost no effort and is easily digestible, not unlike a movie version of cotton candy.

 Rating: ★★★ (out of 5)